respawn-app/FlowMVI/docs/quickstart.md

   mutex usage when enabled.
 * `allowIdleSubscriptions` - A flag to indicate that clients may subscribe to this store even while it is not started.
   If you intend to stop and restart your store while the subscribers are present, set this to `true`.
-By default, will choose a value based on `debuggable` parameter.
+By default, will use the opposite value of the `debuggable` parameter (`false` on production).
 * `logger` - An instance of `StoreLogger` to use for logging events.
 By default, the value is chosen based on the `debuggable` parameter:
-    * `PlatformStoreLogging` that logs to the primary log stream of the system (e.g. Logcat on Android).
+    * `PlatformStoreLogger` that logs to the primary log stream of the system (e.g. Logcat on Android).
-    * `NoOpStoreLogging` - if `debuggable` is false, logs will not be printed.
+    * `NoOpStoreLogger` - if `debuggable` is false, logs will not be printed.

+You may want to eventually setup [injection](debugging.md) of the configuration and plugins.

 Some interesting properties of the store: